 Digital banking allows customers to manage all of their banking transactions through mobile apps, websites or call centres anywhere, at any time without any need to visit a physical branch or ATM.

 On 29 December 2021, the Banking Regulation and Supervisory Agency (BRSA), based on its mandate regulated in the Banking Law No 5411 (the “Banking Law”), published the Regulation on the Operating Principles of Digital Banks and Service Model Banking (DBR).
 The DBR sets forth regulations on how the banks provide services through digital channels without any physical branches and the operational principles.
-Accordingly, branchless banks operating in digital platforms can be established in Turkey by obtaining a licence.
+Accordingly, branchless banks operating in digital platforms can be established in Türkiye by obtaining a licence.
 The conditions for the establishment and licensing of digital banks are regulated under the DBR.
 So far, five digital banking licences have been issued by the BRSA.
 Yet for the DBR model, no permission has been granted by the BRSA.
 BRSA has published the circular numbered 2022/2 on identity verification for the DBRs and required technical precautions to be followed by the DBRs.

 Blockchain and Cryptocurrencies